tjhickey724/discrete_math/notes/sequences/polynomial_sequences.md

 * $a+b+c = 1$
 * $4a + 2b + c = 3$

-Since we have three linear eequations in three variables, we can attempt to solve this by substituting in values (e.g. c=0) into the other equantions and then subtracting multiples of one equation against another to eliminate variables...
+Since we have three linear equations in three variables, we can attempt to solve this by substituting in values (e.g. c=0) into the other equations and then subtracting multiples of one equation against another to eliminate variables...

 Start with replacing $c$ with 0 in the other two equations and we get: